Ringo (singer): Music career

 To this date, there has been no compilation of his hits in CD format.

 Business career

 In 1985, he opened City Rock Café in Paris, which closed in 1993.
 Soon after, he left France for Florida and then after some years he returned to Toulouse, where in 2001 he opened an American-nostalgia themed restaurant named Jim Mc Mahon's world famous cafe with his current wife Annick who also functioned as the acting artistic director of the place at the time.
-Ringo planned to decorate the restaurant with iconic artifacts from the 1950s such as a likeness of Marilyn Monroe in the subway scene, the Creature from the Black Lagoon and the X-19 experimental aircraft, which he wanted to import from the United States.
+Ringo planned to decorate the restaurant with iconic artifacts from the 1950s such as a likeness of Marilyn Monroe in the subway scene, the Creature from the Black Lagoon and the Curtiss-Wright X-19 experimental aircraft, which he wanted to import from the United States.
 The Toulouse restaurant was to be part of a national chain.
 In early 2000 this restaurant closed as well.